StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/add-remove-widgets-dashboard.md

 <!-- md:permission `manageDashboard` -->

-This topic provides step-by-step instructions for adding or removing [widgets](widgets-dashboards.md) in a [dashboard](about-dashboards.md) in TheHive.
+Add or remove [widgets](widgets-dashboards.md) in a [dashboard](about-dashboards.md) in TheHive to customize the data visualizations and metrics displayed.

 ## Add widgets in a dashboard